Saxamos/Saxamos.github.io/_posts/2020-04-18-probability-calibration.md

 ---
 layout: post
 title:  Probability calibration
 date:   2020-04-18
-description: Probability calibration for classification in Machine Learning to get uncertainty insight
-img: 2020-04-18/calibration.gif
+image:  /assets/img/2020-04-18/calibration.gif
-tags: [Probability calibration, Uncertainty, Isotonic regression]
+tags:   [Probability-calibration, Uncertainty, Isotonic-regression]
 ---

 I gave a talk on this topic at the